Celebrating a 60+ year tradition...untraditionally!

 We’re Serious.
 Are You?
 Our mission is to develop and nurture young musicians by helping them discover new literature, techniques, and ideas while fostering confidence and enthusiasm.
 Instructors are comprised entirely of UWSP Faculty/Artists to ensure the best possible learning environment for students who are serious about music.
 No other camp in the state is exclusively staffed with resident university faculty.
 Expand your knowledge and understanding of music, develop long-lasting friendships and explore the vibrant university community of UW-Stevens Point.
 Whether you are an instrumentalist, a vocalist, a composer, or all three, Camp COFAC is the place to be this summer.

 Immerse Yourself.
-Unlike any music camp in the state, our program is designed to give students an immersion experience by providing concentrated study on their primary instrument (or “major”) for a minimum of four hours per day.
-Campers select their “major” for the week from the following: voice, cello, viola, violin, double bass, guitar, voice, trumpet, trombone, euphonium, tuba, oboe, flute, piccolo, saxophone, clarinet, bassoon, percussion/drum set, and composition!
+Unlike any other music camp in the state, our program is designed to give students an immersion experience by providing concentrated study on their primary instrument (or “major”) for a minimum of four hours per day.
+Campers select their “major” for the week from the following: voice, piano, cello, viola, violin, double bass, guitar, voice, trumpet, trombone, euphonium, tuba, oboe, flute, piccolo, saxophone, clarinet, bassoon, percussion/drum set, and composition!
 Activities will include daily master classes, warm up exercises, group lessons, chamber ensembles, supervised practice time, opera and musical theatre scene workshops (vocalists only), and reed making or reed fixing class (clarinet, oboe, and saxophone).

 Compose and Direct.
 Since Camp COFAC’s Composition program began in 2011, camp composers have written numerous band, orchestral, chamber and solo works which were performed by ensembles at Camp.
 One student’s composition was performed by the UW-Stevens Point Wind Ensemble at the Wisconsin State Music Educators convention in 2012.
 (The composition program is optional).